Connecticut Bounty Hunter Guide: Requirements and Steps

-Once you receive your license, you will need to find work by approaching bail bond agencies that hire BEAs on a permanent or freelance basis to locate and retrieve clients who have skipped bail.
+Once you receive your license, you will need to find work by approaching bail bond agencies that hire bounty hunters on a permanent or freelance basis to locate and retrieve clients who have skipped bail.
 Therefore, having a strong network of contacts can be a great help when starting your career in this area.
-If you are new to the field, you might consider approaching experienced BEAs who will mentor you and help you build your connections and reputation.
-Research local agencies using directories or associations for BEAs, private investigators, or private detectives.
-There are three Connecticut bail agents registered with the Professional Bail Agents of the United States (PBUS); however, you may find more through a Google search.
+If you are new to the field, you might consider approaching experienced bail enforcement agents who will mentor you and help you build your connections and reputation.
+Research local agencies using directories or associations for agents, private investigators, or private detectives.
+There are four Connecticut bail agents registered with the Professional Bail Agents of the United States (PBUS).

 Featured Bail Agents in Connecticut

-This list of bail bond agencies in Connecticut may help you find agencies that offer BEAs work.
+This list of bail bond agencies in Connecticut may help you find agencies that offer work for bail enforcement agents.
 These agencies are included based on positive reviews, having an up-to-date website, or because they are well-known.

 3-D Bail Bonds

 Hartford, CT 06120